Yashica MG-1 35mm Rangefinder

 It was then when I thought, now is the time to try 35mm B&W film again.
 The Yashica is tiny compared to my digital offerings and the huge telephoto lenses such as the Nikkor 200mmf2 AIS.
 I tried to keep the rangefinder with me when I knew I had a good model to work with.
 The last of the three FP4+ roll of film was in the camera perhaps 6 months taking a few photos every so often.

 It was now autumn 2012 and a new project was suddenly on the horizon.
 I felt I needed more than the Nikon D800 could offer me so the research had begun once again.
 It lead me to a whole new world that I did really know existed and that I knew absolutely nothing about.
 Welcome medium format photography!
 Many more late nights soon followed and within around two weeks I had absorbed a sufficient amount of information to talk (rave!) comfortably to others about this new phenomenon.
-Soon after I invested in a Contax 645 (review to follow) medium format film camera.
-Shortly after that a Pentacon Six TL (see review!)followed and with it came a new found love for Film Photography.
+Soon after I invested in a Contax 645 (see review) medium format film camera.
+Shortly after that a Pentacon Six TL (see review!) followed and with it came a new found love for Film Photography.

 December 2012 and I had now purchased all I needed to develop my first batch of black and white film.
 I knew I still had the 35mm Ilford FP4+ finished film in my Yashica so I thought that would make a good test roll.
 Forgetting how to use the Yashica I opened the back to find the film had not been rewound letting some light in.
 It was now an even better test roll!
 I will discuss developing your own black and white film using a Paterson tank in a separate review but here are the photos that followed from that first test roll.
 I expected to see nothing on the film as just assumed I’d wrecked it letting light in or messed up my developing method despite trying to follow instructions posted by others on YouTube!
 I was like a big kid and there was much whooping when I saw the results.
 It had worked!